Policy last updated

 The department provides training for all school-based staff on their role in the NCCD via the LearnEd portal on (staff login required).

-The NCCD Portal provides free information and professional learning resources for teachers, school leaders, support staff, parents and carers.
+The NCCD Portal provides information and professional learning resources for teachers, school leaders, support staff, parents and carers.
 The portal includes a significant amount of information and guidance to help teachers and school teams work through the steps to complete the NCCD.

 To access these support materials, visit the NCCD .